 - Expand organizational services

-Since its formation, the Foundation has invested over $140 million in Greater Kansas City nonprofit organizations.
+Since inception, the Foundation has invested over $175 million in greater Kansas City nonprofit organizations.
 Marion and Henry’s legacy of serving others continues to enhance our beloved city.

 GRANT OPPORTUNITY FAQ AND HOW TO APPLY

 The Foundation accepts grant applications by invitation year-round and award decisions are made in March, June, September, and December.

 What organizations are eligible to receive a grant?

 Grants are made only to organizations that are tax-exempt from federal income taxation pursuant to Section 501(c)(3) and that are not classified as private foundations within the code.
 The Foundation does not make grants to businesses or individuals, or to organizations with a pending 501(c)(3) status.
 Additionally, the Foundation considers only very limited funding for Type II or III supporting organizations.
 If your organization has this classification, please contact the Foundation at firstname.lastname@example.org before applying.

 What organizations are ineligible to receive a grant?

 Does the Foundation limit funding to a specific geographic area?